Chemistry (CHEM)

 This lab will complement the CHEM 303 course and will involve hands on experience with gravimetric, volumetric and instrumental methods of analysis in chemical problem solving.
 Offered fall semester on odd-numbered years.

 This course presents fundamental theories and applications of the chemistry of inorganic compounds, particularly the main-group elements.
-Topics include VSEPR theory, molecular symmetry and group theory, theories in chemical bonding, chemistry of the main-group elements, spectroscopic and analytical methods, coordination chemistry, crystal field theory, inorganic polymers, solid state chemistry, solution chemistry, and organometallic chemistry and green inorganic chemistry.
-Course also includes an oral and writing component and considerable integration of research literature.
+Topics include theories in chemical bonding, hard-soft theory, chemistry of the main-group elements, inorganic rings, inorganic and organic polymers, anticancer drug delivery, solid state chemistry, solution chemistry, organometallic chemistry, green inorganic chemistry, materials and products, and the medical applications of inorganic molecules.
+This course also includes an oral and writing component, integration of research literature, application of course content to realistic situations, synthesizing research findings and case studies, and interactive activities and group discussions.
 Students are expected to read, abstract, and present current topics in inorganic chemistry.
 Offered spring of every odd-numbered year.

 CHEM 305L Inorganic Chemistry:Lab 1 sem. hr.